-The Sami of Northern Europe.
+Who Are the Sami of Northern Europe?

-The Sami are a people of Europe, who have kept their culture for over a thousand year's.
-The Sami people's are not known as a war like tribe and have existed in the same fashion as hunter gatherer's for much of recorded history.
-They were known to the Roman's as a tribe that resided to the far North of the continent of Europe, their ancestral lands encompass parts of Arctic Russia, Sweden, Finland and Norway.
+The Sami are a people of Europe, who have kept their culture for over a thousand years despite the great political upheavals that the continent had experienced.
+The Sami peoples are not known as a warlike tribe and have existed in the same fashion as hunter-gatherers for much of our recorded history.
+They were known to the Romans as a tribe that resided to the far north of the continent of Europe, their ancestral lands encompass parts of Arctic Russia, Sweden, Finland and Norway.

 The Sami population in Europe